June 20, 2025

-Understanding these codes can help your accounts payable (AP) team identify patterns, resolve payment failures, and improve transaction success rates, saving your company time and money and helping ensure timely payments.
+Understanding these codes can help your accounts payable (AP) team identify patterns, resolve payment failures, and improve transaction success rates.
+This can save your company time and money and help ensure timely payments.

 What are ACH return codes?

-ACH return codes are three-character error messages generated when an ACH transaction fails.
+ACH return codes, also called ACH return reason codes, are three-character error messages generated when an ACH transaction fails.

 Each code begins with the letter "R" followed by a two-digit number.
 For example, R01 is the ACH return code for insufficient funds, and R04 is the code for an invalid account number.
 These standardized codes provide a clear explanation for the failure, making it easier for your business to diagnose and resolve payment issues.